nikku/jquery-bootstrap-scripting/README.md

   },
   closeOnOverlayClick: true | false, // Should the dialog be closed on overlay click?
   removeOnClose: true | false, // Should the dialog be removed from the document when it is closed?
-  showCloseHandle: true | false // Should a close handle be shown?
+  showCloseHandle: true | false // Should a close handle be shown?,
-}
+  initialLoadText: "" // Text to be displayed when the dialogs contents are loaded }
 ```